ben31w/cities-gui/README.md

 # cities-gui
-Cities is a JFrame GUI that displays the name, state, and population of  large US cities in a scroll-able text area.
+Cities is a GUI that displays the name, state, and population of major US cities.

 There are several options to customize the way the cities are displayed.
-Users can choose to display only cities from certain states using a combo box/drop down menu.
+Users can filter the list so that only cities from a particlar state are displayed.
-Users can also sort the cities by name or by population.
+The cities can also be sorted by name or by population.

 ## Sorted by city name